kuseo/emojify/README.md

 # Emojify GUI version

 ## Introduction
 This program interprets the input sentence and matches the emoticons that fit the sentence.

-Only four emoticons(❤️, ⚾, 😄, 😞, 🍴) are availabe.<br/>
+Only four emoticons(❤️, ⚾, 😄, 😞, 🍴) are availabe.

-In order for this program to be smarter, you need to enter more training data.<br/>
+In order for this program to be smarter, you need to enter more training data.

-Please add more sentences and emoticon labels pair in /data/train_emoji.csv and modify the emoji_dictionary in emo_utils.py and modify the output layer in model.py<br/>
+Please add more sentences and emoticon labels pair in /data/train_emoji.csv
+and modify the emoji_dictionary in emo_utils.py
+and modify the output layer in model.py

 ## Keyword
-*Natural Language Processing, word Embedding, LSTM, Dropout, many to one language model*<br/>
+*Natural Language Processing, word Embedding, LSTM, Dropout, many to one language model*